equinor/create-dm-app/README.md

 * `npx create-dm-app my-app`

 It will create a directory called my-app inside the current folder.
-Note: if you want to change the datasource name or add new data sources, the visibleDataSources list defined in [App.tsx](https://github.com/equinor/create-dm-app/blob/main/src/App.tsx) needs to be updated.

 Inside that directory, it will generate the initial project structure and install the transitive dependencies: